BramSW/task_characterization_cvpr_2021/README.md

 # Note

 Currently only the code for PseudoTask is posted, a pull request for the Task Tangent Kernel aspects of our paper will be made in the coming weeks.
+As this code is newly released, it's only been tested on a limited number of machines/environments.
+Please let us know of any difficulties you encounter while using it and we'll be happy to help!

 # General Usage